INSPIRE-MIF/helpdesk-validator/release strategy/README.md

 * **v2021.0 - 15/01/2021**: it includes both breaking and non-breaking changes, including those available in the beta instance of the previous year.

 ### v2020.1 - 15/03/2020
-This release is planned on 15/03/2020 and includes breaking and non-breaking changes.
+This release is scheduled for 15/03/2020 and includes breaking and non-breaking changes.
 All these changes (each managed in a dedicated branch) are first incorporated in the _staging_ branch, i.e. they are made available in the Staging instance, and afterwards also in the _v2020.1_ branch.
 This branch is finally merged into the _master_ branch, which will make all changes available in the Production instance.
 Should hotfixes be needed at any time, they are immediately incorporated both in the _staging_ and the _master_ branches.

 ![v2020.1](./img/v2020.1.png "v2020.1")

 ### v2020.2 - 15/06/2020
-This release is planned on 15/06/2020 and includes breaking and non-breaking changes.
+This release is scheduled for 15/06/2020 and includes breaking and non-breaking changes.
 All these changes (each managed in a dedicated branch) are first incorporated in the _staging_ branch, i.e. they are made available in the Staging instance, and afterwards also in the _v2020.2_ branch.
 This branch is finally merged into the _master_ branch, which will make all changes available in the Production instance, and also in the _beta_ branch.
 Should hotfixes be needed at any time, they are immediately incorporated both in the _staging_ and the _master_ branches. <!-- check how hotfixes are addressed: is there a need to create a v.2020.1.1 branch?
 If yes, update description. -->

 ![v2020.2](./img/v2020.2.png "v2020.2")

 ### v2020.3 - 15/09/2020
-This release is planned on 15/09/2020 and only includes non-breaking changes.
+This release is scheduled for 15/09/2020 and only includes non-breaking changes.
 All these changes (each managed in a dedicated branch) are first incorporated in the _staging_ branch, i.e. they are made available in the Staging instance, and afterwards also in the _v2020.3_ branch.
 This branch is finally merged into the _master_ branch, which will make all changes available in the Production instance.
 Conversely, in addition to the non-breaking changes, breaking changes (each managed in a dedicated branch) are also incorporated in the _beta_ branch.
-Should hotfixes be needed at any time, they are immediately incorporated both in the _staging_, the _master_ and the _beta_ branches. <!-- check how hotfixes are addressed: is there a need to create a v.2020.1.1 branch?
+Should hotfixes be needed at any time, they are immediately incorporated both in the _staging_, the _master_ and the _beta_ branches. <!-- check how hotfixes are addressed: is there a need to create a v.2020.2.1 branch?
 If yes, update description. -->

 ![v2020.3](./img/v2020.3.png "v2020.3")

 ### v2021.0 - 15/01/2021
-Version 2021.0 is the first release of the year and is established as the basis for the 2021 report.
-It incorporates breaking changes, non-breaking changes and Hotfixes as a baseline for the following developments to be made in the 2021 report.
+This release is scheduled for 15/01/2021 and includes breaking and non-breaking changes.
+All these changes (each managed in a dedicated branch) are progressively incorporated in the _beta_ branch, and finally also in the _v2021.0_ branch.
+This branch is finally merged into the _staging_ and the _master_ branches, which will make all changes available in both the Staging and the Production instances.
+Should hotfixes be needed at any time, they are immediately incorporated in both the _staging_ and the _master_ branches. <!-- check how hotfixes are addressed: is there a need to create a v.2020.3.1 branch?
+If yes, update description. -->

 ![v2021.0](./img/v2021.0.png "v2021.1")

-Thus, by means of the presentation of these diagrams, the schedule in terms of versions and branches for the next year is shown, always having as a priority the establishment of a version as a baseline by the middle of the year to be able to consolidate the report with enough time in advance.

 As mentioned above, this release schedule has been made to cover an annual cycle as an example, but this release schedule is intended to be established consistently over time.